ArthurWash/myWebsite/readme.md

-This is a website in progress I'm creating to show my video producer work experience.
+This is my personal website to promote my skills in Web Development, Video Production, and Audio Production.

-This will include:
+This includes:
-1. A home page with various thumbnails of videos I've done over the years
+1. A home page which provides a general overview
-2. A contact page
+2. A video portfolio page
-3. An about me page
+3. An audio portfolio page
-4. A Video Portfolio Page
+4. A web development page
-5. An Audio Portfolio Page
+5. An about me page
-6. A resume page
+6. A contact page

-Please note:
-I created this website while learning how to use HTML and CSS.
-This was created using the foundations I learned, and research I did for certain elements.
-V2 will restructure the website to use Bootstrap.
+This has been an interesting project, as I started this website back when I was fresh out of an HTML/CSS foundation course.
+The differences are very apparent between V1 and V2.
+In V2 (current version).
+I'm proud with how this came out!